RenatoValentim/initial-setup-project/README.md

 > **NOTE**: The `-y` flag sets default values, if you need to set project info right at the beginning remove it.

+Post config

+1. change white spaces to tabulation on `Makefile`

 To development using TDD execute

 ```BASH